andrewkryzanek/SEMINAR/Alan/summaries/GIT_LAB1.md

 nothing to commit (working directory clean)
 ```

-Push changes to the remote repository:
+Push changes to the remote repository.

 ```bash
 git push
 ```

+See if there is anything left to do.

 ```bash
 git status